shangll123/lulushang.github.io/docs/CoCoNet/comparison.md

 ---

 ##### We partially validated the identified trait-relevant tissue/cell types for the GWAS diseases by searching PubMed, by following [this paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007186).
-We reasoned that, if the tissue or cell type is relevant to the disease of interest, then there would be previous publications studying the disease in the particular tissue or cell type.
-Therefore, by counting the number of previous publications using the key word pairs of trait and tissue or the key word pairs of trait and cell type, we would have a reasonable quantitative estimate on the relevance between the trait and the corresponding tissue/cell type.

-We used an R package [RISmed](https://cran.r-project.org/web/packages/RISmed/index.html) to efficiently count the number of publications in PubMed that contain the names of both the trait and the tissue/cell type either in the abstract or in the title.
+##### We used an R package [RISmed](https://cran.r-project.org/web/packages/RISmed/index.html) to efficiently count the number of publications in PubMed that contain the names of both the trait and the tissue/cell type either in the abstract or in the title.

 ```R